jdm1/hello-world/README.md

 Hi there!

-This are my first steps to generate a program repository for research software.
+These are my first steps to generate a program repository for research software.